 It is not necessary to use a button for call to actions every time.
 You can create contrast just by using text too, as Hoi moon marketing did in this example.
 It simply changed the color of the text, made the font size a little bigger, and underlined the CTA to grab people’s attention.

-This is the classic example of the use of contrast created by using both cold and warm colors.
-The background has blue as the cold color which makes the yellow call to action button pop out.
+This is a classic example of the use of contrast created by using both cold and warm colors.
+The background has blue as the cold color, making the yellow call to action button pop out.

 A lot of marketers debate about the use of red color while using call to action buttons.
 As it is the international stop signal, it gives viewers an indication to stop and notice the message, and take an action.
 Zynga, a leading game service provider, has used the same theory to craft out the call to action.